hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Installation of Braiins OS+ using the so-called *SSH Method* consists of the following steps:

 * *(Custom Firmware)* Flash stock firmware.
-This step can be skipped if the device is running on stock firmware or on a previous versions of Braiins OS. *(Note: It is possible, that Braiins OS+ can be installed directly over a custom firmware, but as they differ from the stock version, it might be necessary to flash stock firmware first.)*
+This step can be skipped if the device is running on stock firmware or on a previous versions of Braiins OS. *(Note: It is possible that Braiins OS+ can be installed directly over a custom firmware, but as they differ from the stock version, it might be necessary to flash stock firmware first.)*
 * *(Only Windows)* Install *Ubuntu for Windows 10* available from the Microsoft Store `here. <https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6>`_
 * Prepare the Python environment, which is described in the section :ref:`ssh_package_environment`.
 * Run the following commands in your command line terminal (replace the placeholder ``IP_ADDRESS`` accordingly) :